 New York’s Union Square Holiday Market

-There’s tons of Christmas Markets in the Big Apple, but I’ve got big love for the Union Square Holiday Market.
-You’ll find loads of locally-made artisan jewelry (I adore With Roots Jewelry—each piece is a tiny terrarium that takes care of itself… crazy!), clothing, sustainable kids gifts.
-How about the cute stuffed animals from Hazel Village, handmade eats and more.
+There are tons of Christmas Markets in the Big Apple, but I’ve got big love for the Union Square Holiday Market.
+You’ll find loads of locally-made artisan jewelry (I adore With Roots Jewelry—each piece is a tiny terrarium that takes care of itself… crazy!), clothing, and sustainable kids gifts.
+How about the cute stuffed animals from Hazel Village, handmade eats, and more?

 Downtown DC does a Christmas market like no other.
 They have all sorts of vendors selling unique local goods—like cute letterpress cards from Fancy Seeing You Here and handcrafted leather bags from Stitch & Rivet.
 What I especially love is the crazy mix of live music that’s constantly providing a festive backdrop.
-Sometimes, it’ll be bluegrass, other times hip-hop, swing or acoustic sets.
-Don’t get me wrong, I adore Bing Crosby as much as the next person, but it’s fun to mix it up a bit.
-This celebration operates daily from Friday, November 27 through Wednesday, December 23, from Noon to 8 pm.
+Sometimes, it’ll be bluegrass, other times hip-hop, swing, or acoustic sets.
+Don’t get me wrong, I adore Bing Crosby as much as the next person, but mixing it up a bit is fun.
+This celebration operates daily from Friday, November 27, through Wednesday, December 23, from Noon to 8 pm.

 How cool would it be to visit Victorian-era London during Christmastime?
-Okay, forget about the rampant illness, poor hygiene and the fact that Jack the Ripper was wandering around town… everything else seemed awesome.
-Precisely why the Dickens Fair was created.
-The Cow Palace Exhibition Halls in San Francisco morphs into something straight out of a Dickens novel annually, with thousands of enthusiasts visiting for pints of ale, meat pies, live music, parlour games and dancing, plus over 700 Dickens-inspired characters wandering the grounds.
+Okay, forget about the rampant illness, poor hygiene, and the fact that Jack the Ripper was wandering around town… everything else seemed awesome.
+That is precisely why the Dickens Fair was created.
+The Cow Palace Exhibition Halls in San Francisco morph into something straight out of a Dickens novel annually, with thousands of enthusiasts visiting for pints of ale, meat pies, live music, parlor games, and dancing, plus over 700 Dickens-inspired characters wandering the grounds.
 It’s sure to be a jolly good time.